AMWA-TV/info-006/docs/Controller implementation tutorial.md

 ## How to

-A practical example HOW TO is available [here](Controller%20implementation%20How%20To.md).
+HOW TO practical examples are available [here](How%20To%20practical%20examples.md).